Montreal-Quakers/website/_pages/greene-centre.md

 ### COVID precautions <span class="stanchor"><a name="precautions"></a></span>

 For visitors:
-* If you're experiencing COVID symptoms, please stay home.{% comment %}* Details for contact tracing will be collected by the greeter.{% endcomment %}
+* If you're experiencing COVID symptoms, please stay home.
-* Please disinfect hands at the entrance.
-* Wearing a mask is strongly recommended at all times.
+* Hands may be disinfected at the entrance.{% comment %}* Wearing a mask is strongly recommended at all times.{% endcomment %}

 Our precautions:
 * Along with the Greene Centre, we can ensure excellent ventilation via open windows and two air purifiers.
 Please [contact us](/contact) to confirm this desire, and we can make it happen.